CONSTRUCTED & RESTORED WETLANDS

 Improving Flood Management, Water Quality, Habitat, And Open Space

-Throughout the watershed wetlands are being created and restored to better provide flood management, filter pollutants, improve habitat, and create open space for our residents.
+Throughout the watershed, wetlands are being created and restored to better provide flood management, filter pollutants, improve habitat, and create open space for residents.
 These projects came from 1) a settlement through the Industri-Plex Natural Resource Damages Trustee Council, as well as 2) an initiative on the part of the Upper Mystic Working Group that explored constructed and restored wetlands as tools for collaboratively managing precipitation-based flooding.
-Many of these great projects are moving forward!
+The Maillet, Sommes, and Morgan Project is complete and many more these great projects are moving forward!
 See below for more details.

 Woburn’s Hurld Park

-Along with Mayor Scott Galvin, Ward 3 Alderman Jeff Dillon, and the Woburn Recreation Department, we are leading a community-led visioning process of the former Hurld School and neighboring Hurld Park.
+Along with Mayor Michael Concannon, Ward 3 Alderman Jeff Dillon, and the Woburn Recreation Department, we conducted a community-led visioning process of the former Hurld School and neighboring Hurld Park.
 The site will consist of a more “natural” area with stream, wetland, and flood plain restoration as well as a constructed wetland; along with a grassy area for the community to gather.
-Interested to learn more about the design to date?
+The project is currently in the permitting phase.
+Interested to learn more about the design?
 Visit the project webpage here.
 Fill out this form if you would like to receive email updates on this project.

 View past presentations: